 Where available yes please, but if you no longer have the certificate or certificates weren’t issued then please still include the details within the form.

 The aim of this section is to understand any vocational training you may have undertaken which did not result in a formal qualification.
 You should provide details of the security related training courses you have undertaken to support your career progression.

 Points are not awarded for awareness or familiarisation courses, basic job training, refresher courses, promotion courses, or for attending conferences or seminars.
 In-house training courses will be recognised if accredited by an external organisation.

 All new applications are looked after and prepared for review by the Validation Board by our Membership Registrar, Paula Stanbridge, who will be your point of contact throughout the application process.

 If you have any queries regarding making application, the validation process or membership, then please contact Paula Stanbridge via firstname.lastname@example.org or on: 01803 663275.

-Membership of the Security Institute gives credibility, enhances career prospects, provides a network of excellent contacts, offers continual professional development and a wide range of networking opportunities.
+Membership of the Security Institute gives credibility, enhances career prospects, provides a network of excellent contacts, offers Continuing Professional Development and a wide range of networking opportunities.

-The Security Institute aims to educate, campaign, and promote professionalism for its members, and protect society through excellent security delivery.
+The Security Institute aims to educate, campaign, and promote professionalism for its members, and protect society through excellent security awareness and delivery.